Finite-resolution measurement induces topological curvature defects in spacetime

-We show that this regularization induces fundamentally new geometric structure.
-The regularized metric cannot be obtained from smooth coordinate transformations of flat space, instead representing genuinely new geometry that requires an anholonomic frame description.
-It turns out that the induced Gaussian curvature $K=-\sigma^2/(r^2+\sigma^2)^2$ integrates to $-2\pi$, independent of $\sigma$, with boundary terms included that corresponds to Euler characteristic $\chi=0$.
-In the $\sigma\to0$ limit, this curvature concentrates into a delta-function defect, converting the coordinate singularity into a topological one.

-Spatial slices embed isometrically as helicoids with pitch $\sigma$, explicitly realizing the geometry as a screw dislocation.
-This curved geometry induces an effective stress-energy with total energy $E_{\mathrm{eff}}=-1/(4G)$, universal and independent of $\sigma$, representing a fundamental gravitational localization cost.
-Geodesics in this geometry exhibit characteristic swirling motion, with exact solutions expressible in terms of Jacobi elliptic functions that smoothly reduce to straight lines in the $\sigma\to0$ limit.

-Thus, finite-resolution measurement does not merely blur geometry but it actively imprints topological defects with fixed physical consequences.
-The Gabor scheme models how observational limitations fundamentally shape spacetime, revealing hidden topological structures invisible to infinite-resolution descriptions.
-This suggests that measurement limitations may be intrinsically entwined with spacetime topology, with implications for quantum gravity and minimal-length scenarios.\\
+In this work, we address this question by applying a Weyl–Heisenberg (Gabor) regularization scheme directly to the spacetime metric.
+This approach provides a natural framework to implement finite-resolution effects via Gaussian smearing with width $\sigma$.
+Applied to flat Minkowski spacetime metrics written in polar coordinates, it replaces the term $r^2$ with $r^2+\sigma^2$, removing the coordinate singularity at the origin.
+We show that this procedure induces genuinely new geometry, not obtainable by smooth coordinate transformations.
+The resulting Gaussian curvature $K(r)=-\sigma^2/(r^2+\sigma^2)^2$ integrates to $-2\pi$, independent of $\sigma$.
+In the limit $\sigma\to0$, the curvature localizes into a delta-function and provides Euler characteristic of the spatial part $\chi=0$, corresponding to the punctured plane $\mathbb{R}^2\setminus \{0\}$ of the spatial part.
+This way a coordinate singularity has been converted into a topological defect.
+The geometry carries an effective stress-energy with total energy $E_{\mathrm{eff}}=-1/(4G)$, universal and independent of $\sigma$, indicating a fundamental gravitational cost associated with localization.\\

-{\it Weyl--Heisenberg regularisation of Minkowski spacetime.} The regularisation employed in this work comes from our previous papers on the Weyl--Heisenberg (coherent-state) quantisation \cite{Bergeron:2018und} of classical phase-space functions, which in signal analysis corresponds to the {so-called Gabor (windowed Fourier) quantization} \cite{cogahasha22}.
+{\it Weyl--Heisenberg regularisation of Minkowski spacetime.} To establish these results, we now introduce the Weyl--Heisenberg regularization scheme and its implementation for spacetime metrics.
+The method employed in this work comes from our previous papers on the Weyl--Heisenberg (coherent-state) quantisation \cite{Bergeron:2018und} of classical phase-space functions, which in signal analysis corresponds to the {so-called Gabor (windowed Fourier) quantization} \cite{cogahasha22}.
 This approach maps functions on phase space to operators via {smooth smearing, e.g., Gaussian}, implementing finite resolution in both position and momentum {or wave-vector}.

 {As a one-dimensional illustration, the Gabor quantization of a function $u(x)$ with a Gaussian probe

 yields its semiclassical portrait as the convolution

 Applied to a spacetime metric field $g_{\mu\nu}(x)$, this prescription amounts to a convolution with a rotationally invariant kernel of width~$\sigma$,